cloudflare/cloudflare-docs-engine/src/content/learning/security-model/index.md

 ### What is it?

-Spectre is a class of attacks in which a malicious program can trick the CPU into "speculatively" performing computation using data that the program is not supposed to have access to.
+Spectre is a class of attacks in which a malicious program can trick the CPU into “speculatively” performing computation using data that the program is not supposed to have access to.
 The CPU eventually realizes the problem and does not allow the program to see the results of the speculative computation.
 However, the program may be able to derive bits of the secret data by looking at subtle side effects of the computation, such as the effects on cache.

 [For more background about Spectre, check out our Learning Center page on the topic.](https://www.cloudflare.com/learning/security/threats/meltdown-spectre/)